AckeeCZ/next-app-template/template/README.md

 ## Getting Started

-1. Rename `.env.defaults` to `.env.local` and update it with real values.
+1. Copy `.env.template` to `.env.local` and update it with real values.

+    > Be aware that env. variables are validated with predefined zod schema in `src/env/index.mjs`.
+    > If you need to add/remove a new env. var., don't forget the update the schema too.

 2. Launch development server: